Skip to content

 Bitcoin mining uses a lot of energy, and critics questioned if El Salvador, where electricity and water are not always reliable, should focus on mining.
 The government promoted using geothermal energy from volcanoes to power mining, presenting it as a renewable option.

-In reality, mining projects stayed small.
+In reality, mining projects remained small.
 Environmental debates shifted from actual mining results to concerns about how resources, water, and electronic waste were managed.

 Bitcoin-related tourism and real estate interest changed places like El Zonte.
-Some businesses benefited, but critics warned that higher land prices and speculation could push out local residents and increase inequality.
+Some businesses benefited, but critics warned that rising land prices and speculation could push out local residents and increase inequality.

 What Remains of the Bitcoin Strategy

-Even though El Salvador reduced Bitcoin’s legal status, the country still has ambitious plans for digital assets.
+Even though El Salvador reduced Bitcoin’s legal status, the country still has big plans for digital assets.

 The country continues to: